Code of Conduct and MSA Statement

 4.1 Dissemination of the Code of Conduct and Compliance

-4.2 Supervisory Board
+4.2 Supervisory Body

-In Italy, the Company has established a Surveillance Body, as required by applicable laws and regulations, with the task of overseeing the implementation and enforcement of the Code of Conduct presented here within the Italian territory.
+In Italy, the Company has established a Surveillance Body, as required by applicable laws and regulations, with the task of overseeing the implementation and enforcement of the Code of Conduct within the Italian territory.

 The Company has established and shall provide the necessary measures to protect affected individuals from any type of retaliation (intended as any act that could give rise to forms of discrimination or punishment such as, for example, impact to partner, vendor or consultant relations, denial of promotion for employees, etc.).
 To this end, the confidentiality of the reporting party shall be protected, subject to the requirements of applicable law.

 Responsibility for conducting investigations concerning possible violations of the Code of Conduct falls under the discretion of the Surveillance Body.
-The Board shall take into account, as necessary, the evidence provided by the reporting party, as well as testimony provided by the party or parties responsible for the alleged violation.
+The Body shall take into account, as necessary, the evidence provided by the reporting party, as well as testimony provided by the party or parties responsible for the alleged violation.
 Individuals and parties in question are required to provide full cooperation with any internal investigations.

 4.3 Sanction Guidelines